utopianlab/Smart-Switchboard/Readme.md

 The above video gives a short demo of the Smart switchboard with Alexa.
 Further Touch control will be added shortly

+The code can be compiled by following the ESP-IDF framework method and can be executed in any of the ESP32 boards.

 Although the hardware for the touch functionality and the battery powered motion/door sensor is ready.
 Software integrations are taking time and will be updated shortly.

 Future Work to be done: